 - Get a list from your bank of the banks overseas that they are affiliated with so you won’t be charged a fee to take money out of the ATM.

 - Call your credit card/debit card/bank company and tell them you will be overseas and let them know where you are going so no funny business happens to your card while you’re away.
 When I say funny business, I mean your bank assuming that your card was stolen because of the international charges.

 - Currency Exchange: BEWARE!
-Please avoid these booths by all costs.
+Please avoid these booths at all costs.
 They are crooks.
 I did end up needing some Euros while in Italy in which I had $100 cash on me that I wanted to exchange.
 I went to the booth desperate because I couldn’t find an ATM affiliated with my bank and they literally gave me back 49.50 EUR in return.
-I hate telling this story because I’ve never been so ANGRY in my life, however I want you guys to learn from my poor mistakes.
+I hate telling this story because I’ve never been so ANGRY in my life, however, I want you guys to learn from my poor mistakes.
 An ATM is way better than a currency exchange.